Must Get Out

 "Must Get Out" is a song by American band Maroon 5, taken from their debut album, Songs About Jane (2002).
 Written by the band members Adam Levine and Jesse Carmichael, and produced by Matt Wallace, the song was released as the fifth and final single from the album on April 5, 2005.
 A downtempo song, "Must Get Out" has a "dreamy" lyrical story about a tough period of a relationship.
 The song received mostly positive reviews from music critics, who praised Levine's vocals and the song's hook, considering it a highlight on the album.

-"Must Get Out" charted inside the Top 10 in Netherlands, while reaching the Top 40 in three other territories, including the United Kingdom where it became the band's fifth Top 40 hit.
+"Must Get Out" charted in the Top 10 in Netherlands, while reaching the Top 40 in three other territories, including the U.K. where it became the band's fifth Top 40 hit.
 The song featured on Maroon 5's live album titled Live – Friday the 13th (2005).
-It is the only single of the album to have an official live music video.
-This is the band's last single to feature founding drummer Ryan Dusick.
+This is the only single on the album to have an official live music video, and the band's last to feature founding drummer Ryan Dusick.

 Composition and lyrics

-"Must Get Out" was written by band members Adam Levine and Jesse Carmichael, while production and mixing was done by Matt Wallace.
+"Must Get Out" is a soft rock ballad, written by band members Adam Levine and Jesse Carmichael, with production and mixing by Matt Wallace.
 The song was written in the key of G major and set in a common time, with a tempo of 96 beats per minute.
 Levine's vocals on the song range from the low-note of G3 to the high note of B4.
 The band's guitarist James Valentine explained that the downtempo song emulates Andy Summers and The Police.

 Lyrically, "Must Get Out" expresses a tough period of a relationship, with a dreamy lyrical story, where the band "offers up clever imagery with 'I've been the needle and thread/Weaving figures eights and circles ‘round your head' and frank confessions to today's problems, 'The city's made us crazy and we must get out'."

 Release and reception

 "Must Get Out" was selected as the album's fifth and final single from the album in Europe, being released on April 5, 2005.
 Its promotional single features the radio edit of the song, while the commercial single features the song and an acoustic version of the band's breakout hit "This Love".
-A released in the United Kingdom followed on April 11, 2005.
+A release in the United Kingdom followed on April 11, 2005.